This classic, chocolate peanut butter No Bake Cookies recipe has been a family favorite that I have been making for over 25 years!

 Finally, add in the vanilla and stir to incorporate.
 Then quickly use a medium cookie scoop or two tablespoons to scoop and drop the cookies onto the wax paper lined baking sheets.

 Let the cookies cool and set for at least 30 minutes before storing.
 Store in a air-tight container on the counter or in the refrigerator if you live in a warm environment.

 **And one last IMPORTANT TIP

-Do not make this no bake recipe on a rainy or very humid day.
-I have tried several times and they just don’t set up properly.
+Do not make this no bake cookie recipe on a rainy or very humid day.
+I have tried several times and the results are extremely inconsistent.